PietropaoloFrisoni/BlackToWhiteHole/README.md

 - *bin/weight_factor.jl* computes the weight factor $w_{\alpha}$ (whose expression is not explicitly reported here) for each value of $j_{ab}^{\pm}, j_{a}$ and $T_1 \dots T_N$.
 It requires the number $N$ of T samples as additional parameter.

 - *bin/amplitude_assembling.jl* puts together all the terms and computes the total amplitude.

+The scripts can be run all together with *run_all.jl*

 The data are plotted in the *analysis.ipynb* notebook, inside the folder `notebooks/Julia`.